-Best Samsung Galaxy S7 Deals: The best pay monthly deals in May 2017
+Best Samsung Galaxy S7 Deals: The best pay monthly deals in June 2017

 Samsung Galaxy S7 32GB | £40 upfront | Unlimited calls texts | 2GB | £22.99/month

-Our Editor's Pick of the month offers the lowest overall cost that we could find for the Samsung Galaxy S7.
+Our Editor's Pick of the month is this EE deal, which offers the lowest overall cost that we could find for the Samsung Galaxy S7.
 If you're not a heavy data user and instead prefer to chat, then this cheap, affordable deal is right up your street.
 Use voucher code TRUSTED10 at the checkout to get £10 off.

 Total cost over 24 months: £591.76